onenorth/Standards-Practices/version-control/README.md

 # Version Control

 > When working in a collaborative development environment, lack of a robust source control solution leads to conflicts and errors.
-Source version control allows developers to manage code in a much more oganized and efficient manner.
+Source version control allows developers to manage code in a much more organized and efficient manner.
 Through branching, merging and tagging, code which is worked on by a team can be developed in a workflow which closely mirrors the projects and tasks done at One North.

 ## Tools

 All source control should be done using Git, [BitBucket](http://www.bitbucket.org) is the preferred tool for all private repositories and should always be used.
 If a repository needs to be shared publicly, [Github](http://github.com) can be used instead, but only when the desire is to share with the community.
 Repositories should be created under the One North organization on [BitBucket](https://bitbucket.org/onenorth/) or [Github](https://github.com/onenorth).

-When using the Git workflow it is imparitive that team members properly utilize the technology to better manage the project source code.
+When using the Git workflow it is imperative that team members properly utilize the technology to better manage the project source code.

 * Anything in the master branch is considered deployable.
 This works in unison with the [Continuous Integration](/continuous-integration) policy whereby code pushed to master is run through a build process to ensure it is continuously passing.